brainelectronics/snippets2changelog/README.md

 - `breaking` creates a breaking, non backwards compatible change which requires the user to perform additional tasks, adopt his currently running code or in general can't be used as is anymore.

+The scope of a change shall either be:
+- `internal` if no new deployment is required for this change, like updates in the documentation for example
+- `external` or `all` if this change affects the public API of this package or requires a new tag and deployment for any other reason

 The changelog entry shall be short but meaningful and can of course contain links and references to other issues or PRs.
 New lines are only allowed for a